 You might have gotten wind of a rumour, that artists in Ireland are exempt from paying tax… and while that is true to an extent, it doesn’t apply to everyone and certainly doesn’t apply to every piece of art.

 Let’s look at the facts

-Income earned by creatives (writers, visual artists, sculptors and composers) is exempt from Income Tax (IT) in Ireland so long as it meets certain criteria.
-It only relates to IT and not PRSI or USC.
+Income earned by creatives (that's writers, visual artists, sculptors and composers) is exempt from Income Tax (IT) in Ireland so long as it meets certain criteria.
+Tax in this scenario only relates to IT and not PRSI or USC.
 From the tax year 2011, the artist’s exempt income is subject to USC at the appropriate annual rates.

 In some instances, artists’ exempt income may be subject to PRSI, VAT and the Higher Earners Restriction.